What is a joint bank account?

 How do joint bank accounts work?

-Joint bank accounts work very similarly to other bank accounts.
+Joint bank accounts work similarly to other bank accounts.
 Joint checking accounts work like checking accounts, letting you write checks and use a debit card.
 Joint savings accounts work like savings accounts, keeping your money safe and paying interest.

-Benefits of a joint bank account
+Pros of a joint bank account

+It’s also, of course, a way to pay the bills.
 “This gives multiple people access to the account to help divvy up responsibilities,” Anastasio says.

 If you’re a married couple who shares money and bills, for example, then having a joint account could make managing your finances much easier.
 After all, a joint account lets both of you cover expenses and pay bills with the money you share, versus having to have separate accounts and figure out how to “split” bills in another way.